ruuda/blog/posts/building-elm-with-stack.md

 it cloned the Elm repositories.
 Then it failed,
 because indeed I did not have a `cabal` binary.
-A bit disappointed I installed Arch’s Cabal package after all, but this got me no further;
+Reluctantly I installed Arch’s Cabal package after all, but this got me no further;
 building now failed with a complaint about GHC package paths.
 Rather than digging deeper,